darkewaffle/YAGDRSL/documentation/Building a Job Equipment File.md

 ## Defining Your Override Sets

-This part is easy.
-It's exactly the same as defining a mod set except you use the overrides table instead of the mods table and you use override values instead of mod values.
+Good news, if you can define a mod set then you can define an override set.
+The process for the two is exactly the same - the only difference is an override set will start in the 'overrides' table instead of the 'mods' table and YAGDRSL will look for sets using the active override value instead of an active mod value.